Why Exercising Caution Around Dogs Is Always a Good Idea

 Be Especially Mindful When You Have a Dog, Too

 Millions of times a day, two dog owners out walking their dogs meet each other.
 The problem is that many dogs don’t like strange animals, so you never know how their dog – or even your own – is going to react.
-Very often, it starts off friendly enough, with each dog sniffing each other as a kind of “hello.”
-But this greeting can quickly turn into aggression, even with the friendliest of canines… and you could find yourself bitten in the ensuing chaos.
+Very often, it starts off friendly enough, but this greeting can quickly turn into aggression, even with the friendliest of canines… and you could find yourself bitten in the ensuing chaos.

 Don’t Let the Size Fool You

 Logically, many people would probably be more hesitant to approach a large dog than a small one.
 After all, smaller breeds are just so cute and harmless, right?
-Well… yes and no. While we hate to point fingers, the truth is that smaller types like the Dachshund and Chihuahua repeatedly show up in rankings of “most aggressive dog breeds.”
-Larger breeds clearly have the capacity to cause more harm, but in the case of a tendency to bite or attempt to bite, size does not matter (you knew we had to sneak that in somewhere).
+Well… yes and no. While we hate to point fingers, the truth is that smaller types, like the dachshund and chihuahua, repeatedly show up in rankings of “most aggressive dog breeds.”
+Larger breeds clearly have the capacity to cause more harm, but smaller dogs are just as prone to lash out.

 Be Aware of a Dog’s Anxiety

 It is very easy for even the friendliest, most loving dog to become frightened or anxious and lash out aggressively.
-A couple of years back, a friend was trying to comfort his medium-sized dog on July 4th by moving him to another room.
-As you can imagine, the fireworks going off outside were causing the dog stress.
-This animal had never shown any sign of aggression whatsoever, but he was so scared by the noise that he lashed out and bit his owner.
-This friend had nerve damage that took months to heal and could have resulted in the loss of mobility in part of his hand.
-So, even if your dog is “just the sweetest animal you’ll ever meet”, be aware that a scared animal may hurt you unintentionally.
+For example, many people try to comfort their dogs on July 4th, as the fireworks going off outside were causing the dog stress.
+Even though these animals had never shown any sign of aggression before, they can quickly become scared by the noise, lash out, and bite their owners.
+So, even if your dog is “just the sweetest animal you’ll ever meet,” be aware that a scared animal may hurt you unintentionally.